anchore/webinar-demo/docs/03-inspection.md

 │ clamav  │ Multios.Coinminer.Miner-6781728-2        │ /xmrig/xmrig │
 └─────────┴──────────────────────────────────────────┴──────────────┘
 ```
+Oh, dear... it looks like this image has some malware baked in.
+We better not deploy this!

+> [!INFO]
-You can see ALL of this information in the Web UI for the image in question under the SBOM navigation tab.
+> You can see ALL of this information in the web UI for the image in question under the SBOM navigation tab.
-Later you will learn how this information can be used at a policy enforcement level.
+> Later you will learn how this information can be used at a policy enforcement level.

-> [!TIP]
-> For a visual walkthrough checkout the [inspection workshop materials](https://viperr.anchore.com/inspection/).
+## Next Lab

 Next: [Policy Enforcement](04-policy-enforcement.md)